Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Applicability regions for dispersion relations

-The regions of applicability corresponding to both ellipses are shown in Fig.~\ref{fig:rvpikhdr}, where we have used $a=-10 m_\pi^2$ in order to maximize the applicability in the real axis while the \kap pole and its uncertainties still lie within the boundaries.
-There it can be noticed that the boundary due to the t-channel contribution (Green line, using $B_t$ in the equation above) is more restrictive than that due to the s-channel (Red line, using $B_s$ in the equation above).
-The blue line represents the t-channel boundary of the $a=0$ case, used in \cite{DescotesGenon:2006uk}, where they first showed that with partial-wave HDR it was possible to reach the \kap pole, although the applicability domain in the real axis is somewhat smaller.
+The regions of applicability corresponding to both ellipses are shown in Fig.~\ref{fig:rvpikhdr}, where we have used $a=-10 m_\pi^2$ to maximize the applicability in the real axis while the \kap pole and its uncertainties still lie within the boundaries.
+There it can be noticed that the boundary due to the $s$-channel contribution (Green line, using $B_t$ in the equation above) is more restrictive than that due to the $s$-channel (Red line, using $B_s$ in the equation above).
+The blue line represents the $s$-channel boundary of the $a=0$ case, used in \cite{DescotesGenon:2006uk}, where they first showed that with HPWDR it was possible to reach the \kap pole, although the applicability domain in the real axis is somewhat smaller.